 - Select the right thumbnail.
-The thumbnail, along with the title, is generally one of the deciding factors for viewers when choosing a video.
+The thumbnail, along with the title, is generally one of the deciding factors for viewers when choosing a video and part of YouTube SEO.
 To find the right frame, you want to focus on conveying the content and emotions in the video.
 Eye contact can be a powerful motivator, so selecting a thumbnail that includes the subject looking at the viewer can be a good choice.

 - Make sure your video is in the best format.
-Using the wrong format can result in the video not appearing as crisp and clear, and thus less engaging.
-The best video format for YouTube is generally MPEG-4 and you want to keep your resolution around 1280 x 720 (16:9 HD) and 640 x 480 (4:3 SD) when possible.
+Using the wrong format can result in the video not appearing as crisp and clear, and thus less engaging which can hurt video SEO.
+The best video format for YouTube SEO is generally MPEG-4 and you want to keep your resolution around 1280 x 720 (16:9 HD) and 640 x 480 (4:3 SD) when possible.